prabhu130986/dsolve/_posts/2020-04-12-azure-Migrate-windows-servers-offline-Part-1.md

 Below Microsoft link has the step by step tutorial which covers all the above tasks. https://docs.microsoft.com/en-us/azure/databox/data-box-deploy-ordered

 #### So far we have covered the steps to capture the on-premise windows servers, convert them and ship them to Azure.
-In the next part we will see how to provision Azure VMs using the VHD that are shipped !!!
+In [Part 2]({{ site.url }}{% link _posts/2020-04-12-azure-Migrate-windows-servers-offline-Part-2.md %}) we will see how to provision Azure VMs using the VHD that are shipped !!!
 Cheers !!!